-In this lesson we’ll take a look at this very expression, also known as collocation, and will even talk about what kinds of thirst are there in Italian and what words you can use to describe them.
+In this lesson, we’ll take a look at this very expression, also known as collocation, and we’ll even talk about what kinds of thirst there are in Italian and what words you can use to describe them.

 To be thirsty in Italian

-First things first, let’s translate to be thirsty in Italian.
+First of all, let’s translate to be thirsty in Italian.

 To be thirsty

-To be thirsty in Italian – Let’s break this up!
+To be thirsty in Italian – Let’s break this down!